HerrMotz/bachelor-thesis/publication/main.typ

 Query by Graph cannot fully eliminate the need for users to learn the conventions of an RDF triplestore.
 For instance, determining which subjects are available and what to expect is entirely dependent on the database's users and engineers, as is the naming of properties.
 However, with the editor's search fields, users can quickly adjust the meanings of nodes and edges, creating a workflow that feels more intuitive and similar to sketching.

-The program can be found under https://quebyg.danielmotz.de.
+A demonstration of the program is available at https://quebyg.danielmotz.de.

 = Preliminaries
 To define the tasks of Query by Graph, it is essential to discuss Wikibase's data modelling conventions, the formal definitions of Wikibase's special constructs, their mapping to the Resource Description Framework (RDF) and the syntax of SPARQL queries to the triplestore.
-The most commonly used SPARQL queries for retrieving information are SPARQL-SELECT queries, which are the primary focus of this work, with attention limited to a specific subset.
-SPARQL-SELECT function like stencils that describe a triple pattern, which is applied across an RDF graph until a matching pattern is found.
+The most commonly used SPARQL queries for retrieving information are SPARQL-SELECT queries, which are the primary focus of this work.
+SPARQL-SELECT queries function like stencils that describe a triple pattern, which is applied across an RDF graph until a matching pattern is found.
 For each match in the RDF graph, the corresponding variable assignments are returned as a result set.
-The idea is that the Visual Query Graph will represent the same pattern as the SPARQL-SELECT query, while complex constructs of RDF implementations, such as those used in Wikibase, will receive an intuitive representation within the Visual Query Graph.
+The idea is that the Visual Query Graph will represent the same stencil as the SPARQL-SELECT query.

+Certain patterns in the RDF graph of Wikibase exist solely for technical reasons and are not immediately intuitive to users without a deeper understanding of the underlying technical necessities.
+For example, this includes relationships involving multiple objects.
+These patterns are limited in scope and are defined within the Wikibase data model, providing an opportunity to develop an intuitive representation for them in the Visual Query Graph.
+During query generation from the Visual Query Graph, these intuitive representations are translated into technically accurate constructs, ensuring they can be queried successfully.

 == Data Model in Wikibase
 *Wikibase* is one of the most widely used softwares for community knowledge bases, with the most prominent instance, *Wikidata*#footnote[http://wikidata.org --- an initiative for a free community knowledge base], storing \~115 million data items.
 Wikibase has its own internal structure and conventions for naming and modeling entities and concepts.
 These internals are in turn mapped to an expression in RDF syntax @wikibase_rdf_mapping_article.
 This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_ and most notably _the use of the SPARQL query language for information retrieval_.
 This specific data model of Wikibase is particularly noteworthy due to its widespread use and substantial influence on other initiatives, driven by its sheer scale.
 For example, DBpedia will make use of Wikidata resources @Lehmann2015DBpediaA.